KhangVoT/KhangVoT/README.md

-- 👋 Hi, I’m @KhangVoT
+- 👋 Hi, I’m Khang
-- 👀 I’m interested in cars and motorcycles.
+- 👀 I’m interested in automation.
 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on GitHub.
 - 📫 How to reach me KhangVoT@gmail.com